Venture deep into the heart of a land of legends where age old traditions exist side by side with modernity

 Day 11 Visit Nagamachi, formerly the area where the samurai of Kanazawa lived with their families.
 Today it looks pretty much the same as it did in the Edo era, with canals and cobbled streets that run between earthen tile-topped walls.
 See Nomura Samurai house, a traditional Japanese home complete with tea-ceremony room, a small enchanting garden, artefacts from the Edo period and personal belongings of the Nomura family who lived here for 10 generations.
 Kanazawa is probably best known for its gold leaf production and produces 99% of Japan’s gold leaf.
 Experience this unique craft and immerse yourself in this important part of Kanazawa’s culture and history by attending a gold leaf workshop.
 Stroll through Higashi Chaya, a historic entertainment district with teahouses where geisha perform.
 Enjoy a traditional style dinner with a Maiko experience at a local restaurant.
 (B, D)

 Day 12 Bullet train to Tokyo.
 Visit Sensoji, the most famous and photographed of Tokyo’s temples.
-The oldest Buddhist temple in the capital, the five-story pagoda trails of incense take you to a Tokyo of bygone days.
-The Edo museum displays artefacts that tell a story of Tokyo’s past.
+The oldest Buddhist temple in the capital, the five-story pagoda with trails of incense takes you to a Tokyo of bygone days.
+The Tokyo National Museum collects, houses, and displays a comprehensive collection of art work and antiquities and has a large garden that adds seasonal colour, rich in flowers of each season.
 Visit the Imperial Palace Plaza the primary residence of the Emperor located on the former site of the old Edo Castle.
 Two nights at the Grand Nikko Daiba Hotel.
 (B)

 Day 14 By road to Nikko, visit Toshogu Shrine, the final resting place of Tokugawa Leyasu, the founder and first shogun of the Tokugawa Shogunate.
 Its buildings are decorative masterpieces splashed with vibrant colours, embellished with intricate carvings and glittering gold leaf.
 After lunch visit Kegon Waterfall one of the ‘Three Great Waterfalls’ of Japan, offering magnificent views.
 Overnight and dinner at the Natural Garden Hotel.
 (B, L, D)